PolymeshAssociation/technical-content/content/06-settlement/settlement-external-agents.md

 <highlightBox type="info">

-V1 functionality can be replicated in V2 by assigning an agent to the PolymeshV1CAA (corporate actions agent) and PolymeshV1PIA (primary issuance agent).
+V1 functionality can be replicated in V2 by assigning an agent to the PolymeshV1CAA (corporate actions agent) group or PolymeshV1PIA (primary issuance agent) group.
 In the [Polymesh App](https://tooling-app.polymesh.live/), navigate to `Developer` => `Extrinsics` then select `externalAgents` in the field _submit the following extrinsic_ and `changeGroup(ticker, agent, group)`.

 </highlightBox>